Discover the latest books from the Mémorial de la Shoah collection published by Calmann-Lévy, on sale

 under the direction of Laurent Joly (CNRS)

-Oneg Shabbès, Warsaw Ghetto Newspaper by
+Oneg Shabbès, Warsaw Ghetto Diary by

 (Translated from Yiddish by Nathan Weinstock and Isabelle Rozenbaumas)

-Emanuel Ringelblum and some Jews from the Warsaw ghetto set up an information and document collection team that meets every Saturday under the name of
+Emanuel Ringelblum and some Jews from the Warsaw Ghetto set up an information and document collection team that meets every Saturday under the name of

 Journal 1943-1944

-Clandestine notebooks – Brussels, 1942-1943
+Clandestinity Carnets – Brussels, 1942-1943